 FCS Core Teams represent the very best of scholarship and inquiry.
 Modeled after intensive college-level seminars, hands-on laboratory work and active ensemble building, the Core Teams thrive on collaboration, curiosity, creativity, and the collective energy generated by learners with a shared purpose.
 There are no prerequisites to join a team and little, if any, homework is required.
 Meetings are scheduled during the school day at lunch or during community blocks.
 Even though no academic credit is offered to the participants, each fall, Upper School students join the Core Teams because they are interested in a field of study, a social justice issue, or a particular artistic pursuit.
 Put simply, students on the Core Teams want to learn more.
 These teams offer students a stress-free opportunity for growth, relationship-building, and exercising their academic muscles.

 Sparking intellectual passion and a spirit of inquiry are central to our mission and vision.
 Bringing scholars who are at the very top of their fields to Friends’ Central to work with our students is a natural extension of the scholarship they do every day with our own talented and passionate faculty.
 Our distinguished visitors come from major universities, research centers, and artistic hubs.
-In the last three years, Friends’ Central has hosted, with the Science Core Team, Helen White, geochemist and associate professor at Haver ford College; Rebecca Saxe, cognitive neuroscientist and MIT professor, and Douglas Emlen, evolutionary biologist and professor of biology at the University of Montana.
+In the last few years, Friends’ Central has hosted, with the Science Core Team, Helen White, geochemist and associate professor at Haver ford College; Rebecca Saxe, cognitive neuroscientist and MIT professor, and Douglas Emlen, evolutionary biologist and professor of biology at the University of Montana.
 In that same time frame, the Humanities Core Team has welcomed Daniel Immerwahr ’98, author and professor at Northwestern University; novelist and Haverford College professor Asali Solomon, and Daniel Torday, novelist and professor at Bryn Mawr College.
 The Justice Core Team, our newest team, has hosted filmmaker and activist André Robert Lee; Dr. Steve Larson, physician and co-founder of Puentes de Salud, and Dr. Mona Hanna-Attisha, a pediatrician whose research exposed the Flint water crisis.
 Each visitor has enriched our students’ experience and, through their public lectures, shared Friends’ Central’s intellectual fire with the public.